Girishg17/Health_website/README.md

 ### Setup and Run Backend

+1.Start mysql and create database name healthify .
-1. Open the `healthify` project folder in IntelliJ IDEA.
+2. Open the `healthify` project folder in IntelliJ IDEA.
-2. Locate the main class or entry point of the backend application.
+3. Locate the main class or entry point of the backend application.
-3. Right-click on the main class and select `Run` or `Debug` to execute the backend application.
+4. Right-click on the main class and select `Run` or `Debug` to execute the backend application.

 ## Frontend